michelole/randtest/README.md

 > E. Edgington and P. Onghena, Randomization Tests, 4th ed.<br/>
 > Boca Raton, FL: Chapman & Hall/CRC, Taylor & Francis Group, 2007.

+*Note*: As for the randomization test, it is assumed that the data are originated from a controlled experiment.

 ## Implementation